 All folders on your WordPress site should have a file permission of 744 or 755.

-You can set the file permission to the root folder to 744 or 755.
-Check the box next to ‘Recurse into subdirectories’ and then check the option that says ‘apply to directories only’.
+You can set the file permission for the root folder to 744 or 755.
+You also need to check the box next to ‘Recurse into subdirectories’ and then check the option that says ‘apply to directories only’.

-Click on the OK button.
-Your FTP client will now start setting permissions to all subdirectories in that folder.
+Simply click on the ‘OK’ button.
+Your FTP client will now start setting permissions for all subdirectories in that folder.

 Once it is done, you need to repeat the process for all the files.
-This time you will use file permission of 644 or 640 and don’t forget to select ‘Recurse into subdirectories’ and ‘apply to files only’. options.
+This time, you will use file permission of 644 or 640, and don’t forget to select the ‘Recurse into subdirectories’ and Apply to files only’ options.

-Try accessing your website now, and 403 forbidden error should be gone now.
+Try accessing your website now and see if the 403 forbidden error has gone.
+That’s it!

 We hope this article helped you fix the 403 forbidden error in WordPress.
-You may also want to see our expert tips and hacks to protect your WordPress admin area.
+You may also want to see our expert tips and hacks to protect your WordPress admin area and our article on why we use Sucuri to improve the security of all our WordPress sites.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.